 The John Lewis Partnership (JLP) encapsulates both the John Lewis and the Waitrose brands.
-While applications for its graduate scheme are paused for now, applications are open for its industrial placement years, starting in 2019.
+Applications are open for its industrial placement years, starting in 2021.

 The recruitment process for industrial placements may include: